Cloud Nothings

 Cloud Nothings is an American indie rock band from Cleveland, Ohio, United States, founded by singer-songwriter Dylan Baldi.
-It currently consists of lead singer and guitarist Dylan Baldi, drummer Jayson Gerycz, bassist Noah Depew, and guitarist Chris Brown.
+It currently consists of lead singer and guitarist Dylan Baldi, drummer Jayson Gerycz, and bassist Chris Brown.

 Beginning in 2009, the band originally started as a solo project, with Baldi recording both vocals and instrumentals in his parents' basement, although he performed live with a full band.
-The band is signed to Washington, D.C.-based Carpark Records.
+The band was signed to Washington, D.C.–based Carpark Records.
+They are now signed to Pure Noise Records.
 Their breakthrough album, Attack on Memory, was released on Carpark in 2012.
 Their next LP, Here and Nowhere Else, was released on April 1, 2014.
 Cloud Nothings' album Life Without Sound was released on January 27, 2017.
-This was followed by Last Building Burning, released on October 19, 2018, The Black Hole Understands on July 3, 2020, and The Shadow I Remember on February 26, 2021.
+This was followed by Last Building Burning, released on October 19, 2018, the Bandcamp exclusive The Black Hole Understands on July 3, 2020, and The Shadow I Remember on February 26, 2021.

+Baldi has cited numerous bands and artists as influences, including Wipers, the Lemonheads, the Forms, Life Without Buildings, Women, No Age, Deerhunter, Black Sabbath, Nina Hagen, Killdozer, Zounds, Thin Lizzy, Swell Maps.

 History

 Formation (2009)

 In 2009, Baldi spent his first semester as a freshman at Case Western Reserve University in Cleveland, with a major in music/audio recording technology.
 During weekends, Baldi returned to his parents' basement in Westlake, Ohio, to record music using GarageBand.
 He later created several fake bands, each with their own Myspace page on which Baldi featured his original music.
 Baldi created the music "for personal enjoyment, to see if I could write a song that was better than the last song I wrote."
 One of the fake bands Baldi created was Cloud Nothings.
 Underground rock promoter Todd Patrick, from New York City, invited the band to perform at Market Hotel in Brooklyn, New York, opening for the bands Woods and Real Estate.
 The invitation prompted Baldi to gather a band for the performance in December 2009.
 Realizing the potential success of the band, Baldi dropped out of college.
 He wrote an e-mail to his parents that explained his decision to work in music full-time.
 "They were cool with it," explained Baldi.
 "They trusted me.
 They've been supportive of me."